humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 ## Automating function signature

-Writing function JSON from scratch is kind of a pain, especially if we're already documenting our funcitons in code using pythons typing and docstring features.
+Writing function JSON from scratch is kind of a pain, especially if we're already documenting our functions in code using python's typing and docstring features.

 From the guide [orchestrating agents](https://cookbook.openai.com/examples/orchestrating_agents#executing_routines), we can steal this block of code to convert our python function into a JSON description automatically: